Qiuyanglin/lins-lab/content/authors/Yidi/_index.en.md

 **Yidi Sun** is currently an undergraduate student majoring in Electronic Science and Technology at Hunan University, China.
 She has been recommended for admission to the M.Sc. program in Electronic Information at Fudan University, China, where she will begin her studies in 2026.
 Her research interests include brain–computer interface circuits, biomedical integrated circuits, and analog front-end design.

-She has received an international scholarship and won the Second Prize in the National Finals of the China Undergraduate Integrated Circuit Innovation and Entrepreneurship Competition.
+She has received an national scholarship and won the Second Prize in the National Finals of the China Undergraduate Integrated Circuit Innovation and Entrepreneurship Competition.

 In her daily life, she enjoys traveling, hiking, and swimming.
 She hopes that one day she can design a practical brain–computer interface circuit that can be applied in real-world scenarios, enabling more people to perceive the world through technology while exploring the beauty of the world with curiosity and passion.